Skip to main content

 Graduated Utah StARR Resident Investigators

-Dr. Eric Stulberg
+Eric Stulberg

-Graduated Utah StARR Scholar
+Graduated Neurology StARR Scholar

 During his last year in Utah StARR, Eric has been first-author on four publications and has presented his research at numerous events.
 He officially graduated on 6/30/24 and has accepted his first-choice role in a stroke fellowship at the University of Pennsylvania.
-There, he plans to continue leveraging large secondary linked databases to research health equity and the social determinants of health related to neurological outcomes.
+There, he plans to continue leveraging large secondary linked databases to research the social determinants of health related to neurological outcomes.

-Dr. RJ Williams
+Dr. RJ Williams Internal Medicine

-Graduated Utah StARR Scholar
+Graduated Internal Medicine StARR Scholar

 RJ officially graduated on 6/30/24 and will join his first-choice institution at the University of North Carolina, where he will continue researching global infectious disease tracking methods..
 RJ has carefully cultivated his research focus while in the Utah StARR program to set him up for success researching global infectious disease tracking.
 In the past year in Utah StARR, RJ has traveled internationally with his research mentor Dr. Daniel Leung to collect first-hand data in Bangladesh on diarrheal diseases and has published two first-author manuscripts.
 He plans to continue focusing on these topics moving forward into his next role.

-Victoria Vardell
+Victoria Vardell MD

-Graduated Utah StARR Scholar
+Graduated Internal Medicine StARR Scholar

 Alexander Zheutlin

-Graduated Utah StARR Scholar
+Graduated Internal Medicine StARR Scholar

 Dr. Alexander Zheutlin’s primary research interest is in better understanding drivers of suboptimal cardiovascular care (e.g., therapeutic inertia, social and geographic barriers), particularly among vulnerable populations, with an ultimate goal of improving implementation of evidence-based treatment strategies.
 Following his successful tenure as a Utah StARR resident investigator, he has accepted a fellowship at his first-choice Institution - the cardiology program at Northwestern University in Illinois.
 During his fellowship, Dr. Zheutlin plans to continue pursuing his primary interest in preventive cardiology and working towards the goal of maintaining a career as a clinician-scientist.